adam-cowley/twitch-project/README.md

   }
 ```

-Navigating in the browser to http://localhost:3000 ahould now show a message including the number of nodes in the database.
+Navigating in the browser to http://localhost:3000 should now show a message including the number of nodes in the database.